-/bls/v1/script/mtcsys/items
+/bls/vl/script/mtcsys/items

-- o The script URL is a combination of partner name and script name separated by a '/' appended to the Service Layer base URL /bls/vl/. - o Currently, Service Layer does not support compressing multiple script files into one ard file. - o For more details about how to deploy extension applications, please reference the guide How to Package and Deploy SAP Business One Extensions for Lightweight Deployment. - o In the ard file, do not name the value of the attribute Partner as test, as test is a reserved word for internal testing.
+- 1 Note - o The script URL is a combination of partner name and script name separated by a '/' appended to the Service Layer base URL bls/v1/. - o Currently, Service Layer does not support compressing multiple script files into one and file. - o For more details about how to deploy extension applications, please reference the guide How to Package and Deploy SAP Business One Extensions for Lightweight Deployment. - o In the ard file, do not name the value of the attribute Partner as test, as test is a reserved word for internal testing.

-3.18.9 Typical User Cases of Applying Script
+3.19.9 Typical User Cases of Applying Script

-3.18.9.1 Complex Transactions
+3.19.9.1 Complex Transactions